yungyuc/ynote/nsd/08smart/smart.rst

 In this section, some common guidelines and caveats of using shared pointers will be introduced.

-.. contents:: Contents in the section
-  :local:
-  :depth: 1

 Exclusively Manage Data Object
 ++++++++++++++++++++++++++++++

-.. contents:: Contents in the sub-section
-  :local:
-  :depth: 1

 Sometimes we know a big resource (our ``Data`` class) must not be constructed and destructed frequently, and should be shared among multiple consumers.
 It